moskomule/echood/README.md

 # échood

-échood is an electron based GUI assistant tool to configure machine learning settings.
+échood is an electron based GUI assistant tool to configure machine learning projects.

 ## how to use